telerik/winforms-docs/telerik-analytics-integration/overview.md

 To trace features please follow the next steps:

-* Create Progress&reg; Telerik&reg; UI for WinForms project called AnalyticsTestApp and add a RadButton to the form.
+* Create Telerik UI for for WinForms project called AnalyticsTestApp and add a RadButton to the form.

 * Make sure you reference the EQATEC.Analytics.Monitor.dll assembly and use the code from the above section